Thursday, April 6, 2023

 Family: The young seagull's mother plays an important role in the story.
 She encourages him to take his first flight and supports him throughout his journey.

-Discovery: The young seagull discovers the beauty of the world from above when he takes his first flight.
+Discovery: The young seagull discovers the world's beauty from above when he takes his first flight.

 Conclusion: